What is a "waiting period" for pet insurance?

 Dog in vet's office

-All pet insurance companies have waiting periods.
-During this time, which varies depending on your state, your pet is not covered for illnesses and possibly accidents—you'll need to check your state's policy for details.
+All providers have waiting periods for pet insurance.
+During this time, your pet is not covered for illnesses and possibly accidents (you'll need to check your state's policy for details).

 At ManyPets, the waiting period for your pet insurance starts the day after you purchase the policy.